Code of Ethics

 The Member agrees to apply all work in accordance with original specifications or written change orders and will fairly convey and honestly explain any and all proposed or executed roofing warranties.

 The Member vows to protect and defend the public from unethical practices affecting the roofing contractor industry and will not purposely misrepresent themselves, his/her company nor will they otherwise knowingly engage in any type of fraud.
 Unethical practices are actions that violate federal, state and local statutes, rules or regulations that govern the roofing industry.

 The Member will operate their business in accordance with the laws of constituted authority at all levels and comply with all rules and regulations prescribed by law for the health and safety of their employees, the community and the environment.
 These include but are not limited to: Employment & Labor, Internal Revenue Service, Occupational Safety & Health Administration, Colorado Division of Insurance, SB12-038, HB13-1062, Colorado Statutes (C.R.S.
 6.22.101 -6.22.105, C.R.S.
 10.3.111.5 & C.R.S.
 10.3.111.6, C.R.S 184.108.40.206), local Building Departments and HOA’s, etc.)

-The Member will attain and retain General Liability and Workers’ Compensation insurance as required by CRA, federal, state and local authorities and attain and retain permits, licensing and/or registration as required by federal, state and local authorities.
+The Member will attain and retain General Liability of at least $500,000 and Workers’ Compensation insurance reflecting roofing or sheet metal classifications as required by CRA, federal, state and local authorities and attain and retain permits, licensing and/or registration as required by federal, state and local authorities.

 The Member will address any and all formal complaints received from consumers regarding the Member’s company within 30 days following notice to the Member by phone or email of such complaint against them.
 Failure to address a complaint will be cause for termination of membership.